hellosteadman/soundslocal.co.uk/content/pages/index.md

 seo_title: "Web design for social enterprises in Birmingham"
-lede: "Sounds Local provides hassle-free digital services to good causes and puts its profits into projects that connect people in-person."
+lede: "Sounds Local provides hassle-free digital communications services to good causes and puts its profits into projects that connect people in-person."
+featured_image: img/mark.png

-# Digital support for small teams that make a big difference.
+# Digital comms for small teams that make a big difference.

 === FEATURES SECTION ===